 Recourse factoring means an overdraft facility with the company's sales receivables as security.
-Services included are management of the sales ledger, collection and cover for buyer risk with credit insurance.
+Services included are collection and cover for buyer risk with credit insurance.

-Recourse factoring is a good choice if your company wants to improve its liquidity or streamline its administration or perhaps make collection more efficient.
+Recourse factoring is a good choice if your company wants to improve its liquidity or perhaps make collection more efficient.
 It is also suitable for financing your company’s growth and the need for working capital resulting from strong seasonal fluctuations.

 - Improved liquidity